fermyon/developer/content/cloud/noops-sql-db.md

 Database "inspirational-pig" deleted
 ```

-> In the Private Beta, the database is inaccessible once the application has been deleted.
-However, we separate out the database deletion step because we anticipate the database being accessible after deletion in a future beta.
-We enforce database deletion to prevent unintentional data sharing between Spin applications.
+> In the Private Beta, we do not have support for sharing database between apps.
+However, we still separate out the database deletion from app deletion because we anticipate the ability to use databases from multiple apps in the future.

 ## FAQ